Constellation-Labs/documentation-hub/nodes/validator/manualInstall/nonRootUser.md

 You will do this within the configuration sections of PuTTy.

 If you do not remember how to do this access this link [Access your cloud instance](../accessWin) to refresh your memory.

+While going through the steps again, substitute `nodeadmin` where ever you see `root`.
 :::

 :::tip